-During the Otolaryngology Research Fellowship program, you will have access to a wide range of consultative resources and facilities:
+During the Mayo Clinic Otolaryngology Medical Student Research Fellowship program, you will have access to a wide range of consultative resources and facilities:

 3D Anatomic Modeling Lab

-The Department of Otorhinolaryngology has partnered closely with the 3D Anatomic Modeling Lab at Mayo Clinic on academic and clinical projects.
-Radiologists are dedicated to placing care-changing 3D models into physicians' hands, and have changed the global medical 3D printing and 3D visualization landscape.
+The Department of Otolaryngology — Head and Neck Surgery has partnered closely with the 3D Anatomic Modeling Lab at Mayo Clinic on academic and clinical projects.
+Radiologists are dedicated to placing care-changing 3D models into physicians' hands and have changed the global medical 3D printing and 3D visualization landscape.

-Within the department, completion of a virtual surgical planning (VSP) session one-on-one with one of the 3D Anatomic Modeling Lab's biomechanical engineers and a radiologist is now the standard of care prior to any bony free flap reconstruction.
-The lab has studied the use of patient-specific cutting guides and intraoperative models that are created in one-on-one VSP sessions with patients' surgical teams, has found patient outcomes to be superior.
+Within the department, completion of a virtual surgical planning session with one of the 3D Anatomic Modeling Lab's biomechanical engineers and a radiologist is now the standard of care prior to any bony free flap reconstruction.
+The lab has studied the use of the patient-specific cutting guides and intraoperative models created in these planning sessions and has found patient outcomes to be superior.

 Mayo Clinic surgical teams routinely work with the 3D Anatomic Modeling Lab to create models of complex relationships, such as pediatric vascular or tracheal anomalies, and skull base tumors adjacent to critical vasculature.
 In addition, the lab has partnered with Mayo surgeons to create interactive 3D models of head and neck anatomy, which have been used for educating fellows at national courses and teaching sinus anatomy to residents.